uwe-app/website/site/docs/getting-started/conventions.md

 ## Assets

-Assets give us a hint that certain files are global assets for the site; all you need to do is put the files in an `assets` folder.

-These files are logos, stylesheets, fonts, scripts, icons and any other files that you use across all pages.
+Assets give us a hint that certain files are global assets for the site; all you need to do is put the files in an `assets` folder; these files are logos, stylesheets, fonts, scripts, icons and any other files that you use across all pages.

 Using the `assets` folder convention is optional but it will help us do the right thing when live reload is enabled.